jayesh-cmd/fire-ice-write/README.md

-# Space Particle Hand Tracking Effect
+# ICE-FIRE Particle Hand Tracking Effect

 An interactive, real-time computer vision application that assigns "Fire" and "Ice" particle effects to your hands using your webcam.